ionutneagos/efcore-automaticmigrations/README.md

 /// </summary>
 public bool AutomaticMigrationsEnabled { get; set; } = true;
 /// <summary>
 ///  Drop all tables from database and recreate based on model snapshot.
 Useful in scenarios when the data is transient and can be dropped when the schema changes.
-For example during prototyping, in tests, or for local caches
+For example during prototyping, in tests, or for local changes
 /// When ResetDatabaseSchema is true AutomaticMigrationsEnabled and AutomaticMigrationDataLossAllowed are set to true
 /// </summary>
 public bool ResetDatabaseSchema { get; set; } = false;